-Thiem gets past Djokovic in 3-set semifinal at ATP Finals
+‘Tight and nervous,’ Thiem tops No. 1 Djokovic at ATP Finals

-Thiem could have closed things more than an hour earlier, but he frittered away four match points in the second-set tiebreaker, including one by double-faulting.

-Then the U.S. Open champion trailed 4-0 in the last tiebreaker before turning things around.
+“What he did from 0-4 in the third-set tiebreaker was just unreal,” said Djokovic, a 17-time Grand Slam champion.
+“I don’t think I played bad. … He just crushed the ball and everything went in.”

 When it ended with Djokovic sailing a forehand long, Thiem dropped his racket and covered his face with his hands.

+Thiem could have closed things more than an hour earlier.
+But in the earlier tiebreaker, Thiem acknowledged, “I was mentally not that strong.”

-The No. 3-ranked Thiem’s 300th career match win put him in the final of the season-ending tournament for the second straight year; he was runner-up to Stefanos Tsitsipas in 2019.
+His 300th career match win put him in the final of the season-ending tournament for the second straight year; he was the runner-up to Stefanos Tsitsipas in 2019.

-No. 2 Rafael Nadal was scheduled to face No. 4 Daniil Medvedev in Saturday’s second semifinal.
-The final is Sunday.
+No. 2 Rafael Nadal was scheduled to face No. 4 Daniil Medvedev in the second semifinal.
 None of the last three men in the field has won the tournament, meaning there will be a sixth different champion over the past six years, the longest such stretch since 1974-79.

-It’s the first time since 2004 — when Roger Federer, Andy Roddick, Lleyton Hewitt and Marat Safin did it — that the top four players in the rankings filled the four semifinal slots for the ATP Finals.

-This year’s group is quite a quartet: They combined to win the past 10 Grand Slam men’s singles titles and the last nine Masters 1000 trophies.
+It’s the first time since 2004 that the top four players in the rankings filled the four semifinal slots for the ATP Finals.
+This year’s group is quite a quartet: They won the past 10 Grand Slam titles and the last nine Masters 1000 trophies.

-Djokovic, already assured of finishing the year ranked No. 1 for a record-tying sixth time, was trying to match Federer’s mark of six ATP Finals trophies.
-A title also would have made Djokovic, at 33, the oldest champion in tournament history; Federer was 30 in 2011.
+Djokovic, already assured of finishing the year ranked No. 1 for a record-tying sixth time, was trying to match Roger Federer’s mark of six ATP Finals trophies.

 In Saturday’s rematch of February’s Australian Open final, in which Djokovic beat Thiem in five sets, there were plenty of long baseline exchanges on the indoor hard court — where things were quiet because spectators were banned due to the coronavirus pandemic — and few break chances for either player.